compiler-dev/llvm-rv/README.md

-# RISC-V in LLVM and CLANG for Vector Extension
+# Full Support 32bit RISC-V in LLVM and CLANG for Vector Extension
-This is the RISC-V Vector Extension in LLVM and CLANG implemented by Hunan Compiler Information Technology Co., Ltd, http://www.compiler-dev.com, Email: <info@compiler-dev.com>, according to Riscv-v-spec-0.8,with isa=rv32imafcv and vlen=128.
+This is the RISC-V Vector Extension support in LLVM and CLANG implemented by Hunan Compiler Information Technology Co., Ltd (http://www.compiler-dev.com, Email: <info@compiler-dev.com>).
+So far the compiler has been compatible with the Riscv-v-spec-0.8.
+Please add isa=rv32imafcv and vlen=128 options to the command line as compiling source codes.

+This implementation includes Clang C/C++ compiler, llvm-mc assembler, and llvm-objdump disassembler.
+The RISC-V Vector Extension module is fully supported using more than 6000 intrinsic interfaces.

 The README briefly describes how to get started with building LLVM and CLANG, and how to run a rvv test in spike on a linux x86 machine as an example.